 2. Making Homemade Hot Pepper Powder

-Now that you’ve successfully dried your extra hot chilis, the next thrilling step is transforming them into a potent and versatile ingredient: hot pepper powder.
+Now that you’ve successfully dried your extra hot chilis, the next step can be to transform them into a potent and versatile ingredient: hot pepper powder.
 Here’s what to do with dried hot peppers to create your fiery concoction.

 Grinding dried chili peppers into a flavorful powder is straightforward, but getting the heat level right requires some finesse.
 The key is to control the intensity, ensuring it suits your taste buds.
 Here’s how: